stevebonhomme/hugo-cms/README.md

 * A new repository in your GitHub account with the code
 * Full Continuous Deployment to Netlify's global CDN network
 * Control users and access with Netlify Identity
-* Manage content with Netlify CMS
+* Manage content/blog with Netlify CMS
+* Build email list using newsletter powered by Netlify Forms
+* Social Icons for popular social networks
+* Contact page with built in form

 ## Local Development